 solid choice for a DIY countertop project.
 These days laminate comes in every color under the sun, including patterns and finishes, and if treated gently (no cutting directly on laminate, and don’t place hot dishes or pots directly on in) will stand up to years of use.

-Wood countertops, made from hardwoods such as maple, oak or walnut, and increasingly bamboo, are naturally anti-bacterial and infuse the home with a warmth unachievable in other countertop materials.
+Wood countertops, made from hardwoods such as maple, oak or walnut like those walnut butcher block countertops found online, and increasingly bamboo, are naturally anti-bacterial and infuse the home with a warmth unachievable in other countertop materials.
 Wood countertops are formed by running the wooden rails parallel to each other (known as “edge grain”) or by fusing the end of the rails in a chessboard pattern (known as “end grain”).
 Of the two, end grain will be the most durable, but will also be the most expensive.
 Proponents of wooden countertops cite the convenience of the ability to chop and dice right on the countertop (assuming it is sealed with a food-safe sealant, rather than polyurethane), and the ease of cleaning (usually just warm soapy water), as well as the warm, rustic feel wood imparts to any room.
 Be advised that wood will scorch if hot pans are placed on it directly, and requires regular sanding and oiling to keep it looking its best.
 It is also advisable to wipe up water spills and drips as standing water can cause warping or mildew.
 Because of the upkeep and care requirements, many local designers recommend wood countertops in more of an “accent” role.
 Hargis explains that while they love the charm of wooden countertops, at Pinnacle Cabinetry, they don’t recommend them for the whole kitchen countertop.
 “It is a great way to accent a bar or island prep area,” Hargis says.
 “Just be careful around sinks.”

 Concrete is no longer just a material to be used in foundations and flooring, but is becoming increasingly popular as a countertop material.
 Concrete can be poured into any shape, and is often a “green” choice due to its use of recycled or recyclable elements such as glass and aggregate.
 Concrete is naturally porous and needs to be carefully mixed to minimize chipping or stains, and professionally sealed to preserve its durability.
 But in terms of shape, texture and color, it is almost endlessly customizable.
 The thing that often attracts homeowners to trying out this versatile material in their homes is that objects such as shells, glass or metal can be actually manufactured into the countertop itself, making for an ultra-customized countertop with heirloom potential.